 It seems as if regulation is back in fashion and he hinted that important changes will be introduced including a licensing system administered centrally by FIFA through a web-based examination, which an aspiring intermediary will be required to pass in order to practice.
 The aim of this was to ensure integrity and regain trust in the profession.
 Bringing intermediaries back into the fold also affords them access to the effective and efficient dispute resolution systems of FIFA/CAS.
 FIFA also intended to create a “clearing house” through which all payments to intermediaries will be registered in order to better understand and regulate the way intermediaries are paid.
 There will also be guidelines that prohibit conflicts of interest in dual representation cases.
 For example representing:

 - Player + Engaging Club = allowed

 - Releasing Club + Engaging club = prohibited

 In relation to the famous recommended pay cap for services it is important to mention, that apparently such remuneration would not be limited, as long as all the parties are aware of the payments made to the intermediaries.
 This increases transparency as all parties must be aware of all different steps undertaken within negotiations, including the agent’s fees and any payments directly or indirectly related to the player.
+For more information on the pay cap click here.
 Finally, there will be a sanctioning system in place to deal with non-compliant clubs, players and intermediaries.

-It seems that radical change is on the horizon and despite FIFA’s best intentions the effectiveness of the proposed measures remain unclear.
+It seems that radical change is on the horizon but despite FIFA’s best intentions the effectiveness of the proposed measures remain unclear.
 Most of the changes seem promising and positive.
-FIFA’s willingness to admit the failings of the previous system are a sign that changes will continue to be made with the sole purpose of improving the the sport we love the most.
+FIFA’s willingness to admit the failings of the previous system are a sign that changes will continue to be made with the sole purpose of improving the the sport we love.
 Let’s see how things all unfold…